aui3/FSND-Project-3/README.md

 5. Populate the database with some entries:
 	g) <b>python lotsofbookmarks.py</b>

-6. Install <b>cloudinary</b> [Using Cloudinary's image services to take a screen shot of the bookmark site.
-The image url is saved in the database while the image itself is hosted with Coudinary]
-	h) <b>sudo pip install cloudinart</b>

-7. Install <b>beautifulsoup</b> [Using this python library to extract the title of a webpage that has to be added as a bookmark.
-The library parses through the html of a given webpage]
-	i) <b>sudo pip install beautifulsoup</b>
+<b>Requirements</b>

+	6. Install dependencies using instructions found in <b>requirements.txt</b>

-8. Run the project
+7. Run the project
 	j) <b> python project.py</b>

-9. To view the project, open the broswer at
+8. To view the project, open the broswer at

 	g) <b>http://localhost:5000</b>

-10. Quit by pressing Ctrl + C
+9. Quit by pressing Ctrl + C